simongoricar/fs-more/README.md

 Convenient file and directory operations built on top of `std::fs` with improved error handling.
-Includes copying / moving files and directories with progress reporting.
+Includes copying or moving files and directories with progress reporting.

 ## Main features
-- copying and moving files or directories with in-depth configuration options (including IO buffering settings, copying depth, etc.),
+- copying or moving files and directories with in-depth configuration options (including IO buffering settings, copying depth, etc.),
-- optionally, copying and moving files or directories **with progress reporting**,
+- copying or moving files and directories **with progress reporting**, if needed,
 - scanning directories with depth and other options, and
 - calculating file or directory sizes.